Registration closes @12 noon on 12.01.22

-Long term physical health problems such as persistent pain and fatigue are common, complex and distressing problems which has a significant impact on society and individuals.
-They have a significant psychological impact, often affecting mood, sleep, mobility and ability to fulfil previous roles.
+Long term physical health problems such as persistent pain and fatigue are common, complex and distressing problems which have a significant impact on society and individuals.
+The psychological impact can affect mood, mobility, sleep and the fulfilment of previous roles.
 So it is understandable that pain and fatigue are linked to depression.
-But to a certain extent, persistent pain or fatigue may also be maintained by depression, anxiety and negative beliefs about pain/fatigue.
+But to a certain extent they may also be maintained by depression, anxiety and negative beliefs about pain/fatigue.

 Sarah Lack, Principal Clinical Psychologist